RichardBradley/liquibase.github.com/get_started/quickstart_lb.md

 To check your database:
 1. Open your terminal.
-2. Navigate to the folder where placed your driver jar.
+2. Navigate to the folder where you placed your driver jar.
 3. Run: `java -jar (driver-version.jar)

 > **Note:** Where (driver-version.jar) is listed, enter your driver name and version number.
 Example: <br> `java -jar h2-1.4.199.jar`.